Sora-Community/docs/src/modules/module-functions.md

 ### Other JavaScript Modes

-Sora does support other JavaScript modes, but they are not recommended.
-Async mode is the most efficient and straightforward way to build Sora modules.
+Sora supports other JavaScript modes, but they are not recommended.
+Async mode is the most efficient and straightforward approach for building Sora modules.
+Starting with Sora 2.0.0, non-async modules will no longer be supported.

 If you still want to use other modes, you can find more information in the [legacy documentation](/modules/legacy-documentation).